 - Sales quotas can be categorized into various types, including revenue quotas, margin quotas, unit quotas, activity quotas, territory quotas, forecast quotas, and combination quotas.

 - Consistently hitting sales quotas requires focusing on key strategies such as prioritizing lead quality over quantity, maintaining a healthy sales pipeline, implementing referral processes, reconnecting with lost opportunities, improving product knowledge and sales skills, and monitoring and incentivizing performance.
-These strategies help sales teams increase efficiency, meet targets, and drive overall business growth.
+These strategies help each sales rep increase efficiency, meet targets, and drive overall business growth.

 What is a Sales Quota?